phocks/devblog/content/2025-05-20-offloading-svg-transitions-to-the-gpu-using-layers.md

 </div>
 ```

-Then we apply the CSS to layer the SVGs on top of each other and animate the top layer's opacity.
+Then we layer the SVGs on top of each other using CSS and animate the top layer's opacity.

 ```css
 .svg-fader-container {